day8/re-frame/docs/clojurescript.md

 ## `#!clj reduce`

-In the functional world, `#!clj reduce` is the 600 pound gorilla of functions.
-It is also the swiss arm knife.
+In the functional world, `#!clj reduce` is part 600 pound gorilla, part swiss arm knife.

 It takes three arguments: